 Each Africa overland camping and accommodated tour include meals as per the itinerary.
 Often, we may only include breakfast and lunch, allowing you to enjoy dinner at a local market or restaurant.
 Drinks such as tea, coffee and fruit juice is included with every meal, but exclude bottle water, beer, soft drinks, alcohol etc. – these can be bought en-route or at your campsite bar.

 We do cater for most dietary requirements (allergies, vegetarian, lactose-intolerant).
-Other requirements (gluten-free) may be more challenging on remote routes (i.e. East Africa) where starch is a stable-food in Africa.
+Other requirements (gluten-free) may be more challenging on remote routes (i.e. East Africa) where starch is a staple-food in Africa.
 Please do speak to us about your dietary requirements and we will advise according to your trip.
 You will be amazed by the variety of tasty meals prepared on an open-fire!

 Almost all your meals are pre-prepared over an open campfire or on the gas stove in your overland vehicle.
 All cooking equipment such as pots, pans, cutlery and crockery is included for you.
 Excellent hygiene standards are maintained at all times preparing food and washing up of kitchen equipment.
 Your guides will provide you with a separate washing up basin to wash hands in warm soapy water before and after each meal.